-Democrats unveil 'Save The Internet Act' to restore net neutrality laws
+Democrats unveil 'Save the Internet Act' to restore net neutrality laws

 Breaking News Emails

-House and Senate Democrats unveiled legislation on Wednesday to reinstate net neutrality laws that were undone under the Trump administration.
+House and Senate Democrats unveiled legislation on Wednesday to establish net neutrality protections, the most significant effort yet in a years-long effort by technologists to prevent companies from using their power to manipulate how users experience the internet.

 The "Save the Internet Act" is the party's latest attempt to undo the Federal Communication Commission's repeal of Obama-era rules that ensured equal and open access to all websites and services for internet users and content providers.